Faculty Resources – Before Classes Start

 Classroom keys are available to faculty for the building(s) in which they teach.
 You may request a key by contacting your department chair, program director or through your division office.

-Classrooms and labs are to be kept locked when not in use.
+Instructors must keep classrooms and labs locked when not in use.

 If you have any questions or the key you have been provided does not work, please call the appropriate division office.

-Faculty are required to turn in classroom keys to the Human Resources office if they no longer teach in the building for which a key was issued, or if they leave employment with the college.
+OTC requires faculty to turn in classroom keys to the Human Resources office if they no longer teach in the building for which it issued a key or if they leave employment with the college.

 Because the college cares about the quality of student learning as well as continuous improvement of instruction, each employee will be evaluated annually.
 During the process, employees will receive feedback from their supervisors to obtain input on job performance and previous goal completion as well as development of future goals related to their position.
 Information regarding the procedures related to performance evaluations and deadlines will be provided by the Human Resource office.

 Your dean will coordinate all requests for classroom supplies and equipment.
-A purchase order must be obtained before any purchases are made.
+Individuals must obtain a purchase order before they make any purchases.
 Consumables, such as pencils and paper, will be available in the division office.

 Electronic Grade Book

-All instructors are required to keep an electronic gradebook through either Pinnacle or Blackboard.
+OTC requires all instructors to keep an electronic gradebook through either Pinnacle or Blackboard.

 To access Pinnacle Gradebook, visit gb.otc.edu, and login using your OTC username and password.
 Questions for Pinnacle Gradebook?
 Contact email@example.com or call 417.447.7548.
 Note: Students can access their grades through MyOTC under the “Resources” tab.